|The Knot Formation in j-space|

-2. The anticlockwise (ACW) or clockwise (CW) motion in the plane of the page.
-It represents the orientation of the knot at each crossing.
+2. The anticlockwise (ACW) or clockwise (CW) motions, are in the plane of the page.
+They represent the orientation of the knot at each crossing.

-3. The order in which the crossing are approached is important.
+3. The order in which the crossing is approached is important.
 For example in Fig. 2, U2 and O3 cannot occur before O1.
 Similarly O3 cannot occur before U2.

 In calculating the polynomial the ACW orientation, is considered positive per trigonometric conventions.
-The sectional polynomial represents the contribution of the specific crossing which is then added to the contributions from the previous sections.
+A sectional polynomial, represents the contribution of the specific crossing, which is then added to the contributions from the previous sections.
 The important part is the contribution of crossing 0.
 It is written as 0j to emphasize that in j-space to measure absolute zero, infinite capacity is required.
-Hence at best some minimum can be measured which is represented as 0j.
+Hence at best some minimum can be measured, which is represented as 0j.
 During calculation of polynomial the inclusion of 0j plays an important role.
 The polynomial is completed when a knot is formed.
 We define the polynomial variable as t = e-h.
 The polynomial for a positive ACW trefoil knot can be written from the Table-1 as,

 The normalized polynomial for a positive ACW trefoil knot is,